netdata/netdata/integrations/cloud-notifications/integrations/webhook.md

 ### Prerequisites

 - A Netdata Cloud account
-- Access to the Netdata Space as an **Admin**
+- Access to the Space as an **Admin**
-- The Netdata Space needs to be on a paid plan
+- The Space needs to be on a paid plan
 - You need to have an app that allows you to receive webhooks following a predefined schema.

 ### Netdata Configuration Steps